Cyber-Duck/Silverstripe-SEO/docs/cms-features/README.md

 A few new fields will be added to the CMS settings.
 These are site wide configuration settings.

+  - Default Meta title to page title when Meta title empty? - Will use the Page title in the Meta <title></title> tag by default
   - OG Site Name - Used in Open Graph Meta
   - Twitter Handle - @{VALUE} used in Twitter Meta
   - Twitter Creator Handle - @{VALUE} used in Twitter Meta
   - Facebook App ID - Used in Facebook Meta
-  - Use Title as Meta Title - Will use the Page title in the Meta <title></title> tag by default
+  - Default Social Image - Used in og:image and twitter:image meta when social image not set on page / model

 ## Google SERP Preview